sandeeppaulraj/CarND-Advanced-Lane-Lines/writeup.md

 * The perspective transform is a very critical part of the project.
 It is very impotrant to get this as **right** as possible.
 I had to spend a lot of time fine tuning this and trying out my project video with this perspective transform.

 * Combining Thresholds in time consuming but it is a fun experience.

+* I can see that the lines get a little wobbly when the color of the road surace changes.
+In one case, thsi is probably exacerbated by the presence of tress.
+These are all standard cases in the real world.
+The pipeline will need to be enhanced to take care of this eventuality.

+* My pipeline definitely needs to be enhanced with better tracking of lane lines and a smarter algorithm than what I have now.
+I will need to ahve multiple class objects for both left and right lanes.